enormandeau/stacks_workflow/README.md

 There may be difference in adapters and filter parameters to use with data produced by Illumina and Ion Proton sequencers.

-### Assess sequence quality with FastQC

-**TODO:**

-- Before and after Cutadapt
-- Use the script
-  - Command line interface
-  - Run only on first 1,000,000 reads or less
-  - Gathers important figures together

 ## Extract individual data with `process_radtags`